 Why we like it: For those who like to use points and miles to travel, the Chase Sapphire Preferred® Card allows you to transfer the card’s points 1:1 to nine airline and three hotel loyalty programs via Chase Ultimate Rewards® for more flexibility.

-The Chase Sapphire Preferred® Card offers 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases, but it does better than the airlines in the dining and travel categories.
+The Chase Sapphire Preferred® Card offers 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide, but it does better than the airlines in the dining and travel categories.
 And you can maximize your points on the Chase Ultimate Rewards site because cardmembers get 25% more value when they redeem them for travel.
-For example, 50,000 points are worth $625 toward travel.
+For example, 60,000 points are worth $750 toward travel.
 You can book a flight on any airline with your Chase points, with no blackout dates.

 The Chase Sapphire Preferred® Card has popular perks like trip cancellation/interruption insurance, auto rental collision damage waiver, baggage delay insurance, trip delay reimbursement and travel and emergency assistance services.
 You get purchase protection and extended warranty protection, and you can earn 10,000 points — to a maximum of 50,000 per year — for each friend you recommend for the card and is approved.

 - You don’t get popular travel perks like airport lounge access, free checked bags and priority check-in and boarding.